francisafu/francisfu.com/content/posts/Teknologio-Estas-Senkulpa/Teknologio-Estas-Senkulpa.md

 So, the reason why I wrote this article is quite simple.
 Many people often complained to me that their Magics are unstable.
 In fact, airports are always like this.
 The best way to use a stable tool is to build it independently by yourself.
 After searched through the internet and tried some commonly used ways, I decided to write this article, compare all the available ways to set up a independent Magic Ladder.

 I will mainly forcus on free, opensource and multi-platforms supported tools and protocols that you can set up on your own server.
 Since the GFW possesses <abbr title="Advanced Deep Package Inspection">ADPI</abbr> technology, the tunnel we use should possesses the ability of *User Network Flow Camouflage*.
 Thus, I picked serveral qualified tunnels and listed below.
-Those tunnels are devided into three groups by the techonology behind them.
+Those tunnels are devided into three groups by the techonologies behind them.

 ## 2. Theory Introduction